 I don’t recommend reheating glazed donuts in the air fryer, but you can microwave them for about 5 seconds to get them soft and warm again.

 What can I use to cut donuts?

-I used biscuit cutters in two different sizes — one for the donut itself, and one for the hole in the center.
+I used biscuit cutters in two different sizes — one for the donut itself and one for the hole in the center.

 If you do not have a set of biscuit cutters, use a drinking glass or anything with a circle.
 I have used a soda pop cap in a pinch to cut the middle out.
-It’s the perfect size!
+It’s a perfect size!

 Why are my yeast donuts tough?